Volunteer Opportunity – Weston Recreation DKI Acting Academy

 Outside of academics, students benefit from life skills learned in the work place.
 This can be gained through unpaid or paid work.
 Weston High School grants credit for certain kinds of community service.
 We offer opportunities for paid work as well, by posting positions on this website.

 In order to be recognized for completing community service students must complete the appropriate Community Service Form.
-There is one form for those doing community service for a certificate and one for those doing community service for credit.
 Please see the forms for details.
 Forms are also available in the guidance office.

 Step 3 – Get your new boss to complete his/her section called the “Promise of Employment” on that application.

 Step 4 – Students between the ages of 14-15 need to get a physician’s signature.